hector-s-m/pymol-binder-viz/README.md

 Visualization of protein structures in PyMOL with some functionalities useful for protein binders.
 To be used in the PyMOL CLI.

 ## 🚀 Quick Start
-Download to home PyMOL directory, and first run:
+Download to home PyMOL directory, and always first run:
 ```python
   run polish.py
 ```
 This applies preliminary publication-quality settings.